eshwartm/TimeDoc-Chrome-Extension/README.md

 7. Go to the location where the source code was unzipped earlier.
 8. Select the "ext_files" subfolder and click "Select".
 9. That would install the extension right next to the address bar on the top right.
+10. Navigate to the source folder and run **php -S localhost:8080**.

 How to use:
 1. Click on the icon on the top right which stands for the extension installed.